 Winchester Hospice Fundraising Charity objective is to raise the funds needed to build and open a hospice facility in Winchester, and support the ongoing financial costs of delivering the hospice services.
-The hospice will care for patients and families facing life-limiting illnesses living in Winchester and the surrounding area.
-It will support people with the care they need, when and where they need it, to help make every moment matter.
+The hospice cares for patients and families facing life-limiting illnesses living in Winchester and the surrounding area.
+It supports people with the care they need, when and where they need it, to help make every moment matter.

-Palliative and end of life services will be provided in the inpatient facility (Burrell House) as well as out in the community in patients' homes.
+Palliative and end of life services are provided in the inpatient facility (Burrell House) as well as out in the community in patients' homes.